 EXAMPLE: Ms. B provides child care for her neighbor's two children, Monday through Friday from 8 a.m. to 5 p.m.
 The neighbor pays Ms. B \$170 per week.
 Ms. B claims no business expenses.
 Ms. B received \$731 pay for August.
 Her hours of participation are: \$731 divided by \$6.55 = 111.61 (rounded up to 112 hours.)
-The conversion chart indicates this equals 26 hours per week.
-In this example Ms. B has a work requirement of 30 hours per week; therefore, she must participate in another core or non-core work activity for no less than 4 hours per week.
+In this example Ms. B has a work requirement of 128 hours month week; therefore, she must participate in another core or non-core work activity for no less than 16 hours/month.

-To receive support service payments, self-employed Work-Eligible Individuals must complete and sign a self-reported timesheet, DFA-TS-12, to determine the days actually worked.
+To receive support service payments, self-employed Work Eligible Individuals must complete and sign a self-reported timesheet, DFA-TS-12, to determine the days actually worked.